 Multiple vendors and numerous users.

 There is identified interest and support for the outcome of this project from individuals affiliated with the following: 1) leading industry support and research groups including the Utilities Telecom Council (UTC), the WiMAX Forum, and the Electric Power Research Institute (EPRI), 2) system integrators, 3) chip suppliers, 4) equipment manufacturers, 5) licensed spectrum holders, and 6) US electric utilities.
+At least eight posts expressing support for this standardization activity have been posted to 802.16 Mentor and the 802.16 reflector.
+See document <TBD> for further details on participation and industry support for this project

 1.2.2 Compatibility